 Do We Treat Alopecia Areata and How Successful is Treatment?

 Many Doctors recommend steroid injections which involve multiple injections to the scalp and can be uncomfortable and painful.
-The Belgravia Centre offers a range of high strength minoxidil products which we have found to be very effective in the treatment of alopecia as can be seen by our photo-scans.
+The Belgravia Centre offers a range of non-invasive, high strength minoxidil products for alopecia.
+Please note that results may vary and are not guaranteed.

 We are unable to treat Alopecia Areata of any other parts of the body including the face.
 If this is the case for you please contact your GP.
 We also recommend people under the age of 16 with Alopecia Areata to contact their GP.